 I tasted the Old Vine Gamay Calistoga AVA, a beautiful red blend and a Mount Veeder Cabernet Sauvignon, among others.
 Reservations are required at Girard Winery for an additional fee.

 There are many high-end spas in Calistoga where you may enjoy a day spa or stay overnight.
-I’ve been to Solage and Roman Spa Hot Springs, and most recently The Spa at Eurospa.
-Soon, the Four Seasons will be opening a new resort in Calistoga.
-The Spa at Eurospa is probably one of the most affordable day spas in Calistoga and they have a very nice infrared cedar sauna.
+I’ve been to Solage Spa and Roman Spa Hot Springs.
+The Four Seasons Napa Valley will feature Gran Roca Spa in Calistoga.
 What are your favorite places to visit in Calistoga?

 If You Go

 For additional insider tips on how to do Calistoga like a local follow luxury travel writer @Nancydbrown on Twitter or Instagram @Nancydbrown For additional information on Calistoga click here.